Paroxysmisch/genome-assembly/dissertation/main.typ

 + Examine if @granola can help improve performance, especially during inference where the input overlap graphs are much larger than the partitioned subgraphs used during training.

-+ Analyze Mamba's potential in extracting richer features directly from raw nucleotide-level read data, and improving model performance.
++ Analyze Mamba's potential in extracting richer features directly from raw base-level read data, and improving model performance.

 + Survey the feasibility of end-to-end neural genome assembly, by testing @pgan on a simplified genome assembly task.